celestiaorg/docs/developers/blobstream-proof-queries.md

 Block height that contains the rollup data, along with the `blockDataRoot` being the data root of the block height.
-Finally, `dataRootInclusionProof` is the Celestia block data root inclusion proof to the data root tuple root that was queried in the begining of this page.
+Finally, `dataRootInclusionProof` is the Celestia block data root inclusion proof to the data root tuple root that was queried at the beginning of this page.

 If the `dataRoot` or the `tupleRootNonce` is unknown during the verification: